batmac/ccat/README.md

         j: JSON Re-indent (X:2 space-based)
         limit: a simple limiting fifo ( with X max size in bytes, for instance 'limit:1k')
         mimetype: detect mimetype
+        pv: copy in to out, printing the total and the bandwidth (like pv) each X:1000 milliseconds on stderr
         sponge: soak all input before outputting it.
         translate: translate to X:en or $TARGET_LANGUAGE with google translate (needs a valid key in $GOOGLE_API_KEY)
         wa: query wolfram alpha Short Answers API (APPID in $WA_APPID)